Counting curves with local tangency constraints: Curves with negative ends on skinny ellipsoids

 As a simple example, consider the moduli space $\calM_{\CP^2 \setminus E_\sk,[L]}^{J,\simp}\lll (1,1)\rrr$ consisting of curves in the symplectic completion of $\CP^2 \setminus \io(E_\sk)$ in the class of a line with two negative ends both asymptotic to $\eta_1$.
 One can use the methods of ECH (explained below) to conclude that this moduli space is empty.
 However, the full SFT compactification $\ovl{\calM}_{\CP^2 \setminus \io(E_\sk)}^J\lll (1,1)\rrr$ includes the two-level building whose top level lies in $\CP^2 \setminus \io(E_\sk)$ and consists of a plane with one negative end on $\eta_2$, and whose bottom level is a pair of pants in the symplectization $\R \times \bdy E_\sk$ given by a double branched cover of the trivial cylinder over $\eta_1$. $\er$ \end{remark}

 \MS

 Before giving the proof of Proposition~\ref{prop:multneg}, we recall some key facts about punctured pseudoholomorphic curves in dimension four.
 Together these tools play a central role in the theory of embedded contact homology (ECH).
-For a more detailed introduction see~\cite{Hlect}; a shorter summary of relevant information can also be found in \cite[\S2.2]{Ghost}. \begin{itemlist} \item {\bf Relative adjunction formula.} If $C$ is a somewhere injective punctured pseudoholomorphic curve in a completed four-dimensional symplectic cobordism with positive and negative Reeb orbit asymptotic ends, there is a relative adjunction formula
+For a more detailed introduction see~\cite{Hlect}; a shorter summary of relevant information can also be found in \cite[\S2.2]{Ghost}.
+Most of these formulas are specific to dimensions three and four.
+However, below we also discuss relevant index formulas for curves in ellipsoids that are valid in all dimensions. \begin{itemlist} \item {\bf Relative adjunction formula.} If $C$ is a somewhere injective punctured pseudoholomorphic curve in a completed four-dimensional symplectic cobordism with positive and negative Reeb orbit asymptotic ends, there is a relative adjunction formula

-Here $\tau$ is a choice of trivialization of the contact distribution $\xi$ over the ends of $C$, and the terms involved are as follows: \begin{itemize} \item $c_\tau(C)$ is the relative first Chern class of $C$ \item $\chi(C)$ is the Euler characteristic of $C$ \item $Q_\tau(C)$ is the ``relative intersection pairing'' of $C$ (a generalization of the homological self-intersection number $[C] \cdot [C]$ in the case that $C$ is closed) \item $\wr_\tau(C) = \wr_\tau^+(C) - \wr_\tau^-(C)$, where $\wr_\tau^+$ (resp. $\wr_\tau^-)$ is the writhe of the asymptotic link determined by the positive (resp. negative) ends of $C$ \item $\delta(C) \geq 0$ is an algebraic count of the singularities of $C$ (with each ordinary double point contributing $+1$). \end{itemize}
+Here $\tau$ is a choice of trivialization of the contact distribution $\xi$ over the ends of $C$, and the terms involved are as follows: \begin{itemize} \item $c_\tau(C)$ is the relative first Chern class of $C$; \item $\chi(C)$ is the Euler characteristic of $C$; \item $Q_\tau(C)$ is the ``relative intersection pairing'' of $C$ (a generalization of the homological self-intersection number $[C] \cdot [C]$ in the case that $C$ is closed); \item $\wr_\tau(C) = \wr_\tau^+(C) - \wr_\tau^-(C)$, where $\wr_\tau^+$ (resp. $\wr_\tau^-)$ is the writhe of the asymptotic link determined by the positive (resp. negative) ends of $C$ (for more detail about these terms, see \eqref{eq:w+},~\eqref{eq:w-}); \item $\delta(C) \geq 0$ is an algebraic count of the singularities of $C$ (with each ordinary double point contributing $+1$). \end{itemize}